Learning Outcomes

 Summary

 Building regulation control is a separate legal requirement from planning permission.
-Most building works require approval and a completion certificate.
-Non-compliance can lead to enforcement action, prosecution, or problems in property transactions.
+Most building works require approval and a completion or final certificate, or a competent person certificate.
+Non-compliance can lead to enforcement action, prosecution, an injunction at any time for unsafe works, or practical problems in property transactions.
 Buyers and lenders will require evidence of compliance.
-Indemnity insurance may be used to manage risk if documentation is missing.
+Where documents are missing, consider regularisation (with possible opening-up works), indemnity insurance to manage enforcement risk, and negotiation on price or remedial works.
+Solicitors must carry out and advise on appropriate checks; failure may expose them to negligence claims.

 Key Point Checklist